ARCHER2-HPC/archer2-docs/docs/quick-start/quickstart-early-access.md

 If you don't have an account on ARCHER2 please refer to the [Quickstart for users](quickstart-users.md) section.

-It is recommended to login via login node four that has the same OS as the compute nodes in the reservation:
+It is recommended to login via login node four (login4), which has the same OS as the compute nodes in the reservation:

      ssh  <user>@login4.archer2.ac.uk

 Once you have logged in you can compile on the login node or on the compute node.
 Make sure to use the `z19-upgrade2025` reservation when submitting your jobs (see below for an example script).
 Here we use *xthi* as an example application that can also be used to test placement of ranks and threads.
-Please note that module cache is shared among the login nodes and it is recommended to bypass it using `module load --ignore-cache` to avoid issues when loading modules.
+Please note that the module cache is shared between login4 and the other login nodes.
+To avoid potential issues it is therefore recommended to bypass the cache when loading a module by using `module --ignore-cache load`.
+This ensures only modules that can be found under the upgraded OS are loaded.

     #!/bin/bash